vmware-tanzu/asset-relocation-tool-for-kubernetes/README.md

 "Enemy" tests are similar to feature tests except that they execute tests directly against external resources.
 They can report false negatives if that resource is offline or if access to that resource is limited in some way.
-However, they can also assure that chart-mover is correctly integrating with that resource.
+However, they can also assure that Relok8s is correctly integrating with that resource.

 They can be run with: